translate/pootle/docs/server/commands.rst

 installation/upgrade/migration.
 It can also be useful for debugging otherwise asynchronous jobs.

-For example, to run :djadmin:`refresh_stats` in the command process and wait for the process to terminate:
+For example, to run :djadmin:`calculate_checks` in the command process and wait for the process to terminate:

 .. code-block:: console

-    $ pootle refresh_stats --no-rq
+    $ pootle calculate_checks --no-rq

 It is *not* generally safe to run commands in this mode if you have RQ workers active at the same time, as there is a risk that they conflict with other jobs